-- 69. Have students write something. - 70.
-Have students keep journals in which they comment ask questions and answer questions about course topics. - 71.
-Invite students to critique each other's essays or short answer on tests for readability or content. - 72.
-Invite students to ask questions and wait for the response. - 73.
-Probe student responses to questions and wait for the response. - 74.
-Put students into pairs or "learning cells" to quiz each other over material for the day. - 75.
-Give students an opportunity to voice opinions about the subject matter. - 76.
-Have students apply subject matter to solve real problems. - 77.
-Give students red, yellow, and green cards (made of poster board) and periodically call for a vote on an issue by asking for a simultaneous show of cards. - 78.
-Roam the aisles of a large classroom and carry on running conversations with students as they work on course problems (a portable microphone helps). - 79.
-Ask a question directed to one student and wait for an answer. - 80.
-Place a suggestion box in the rear of the room and encourage students to make written comments every time the class meets. - 81.
-Do oral show of-hands multiple choice tests for summary review and instant feedback. - 82.
-Use task groups to accomplish specific objectives. - 83.
-Grade quizzes and exercises in class as a learning tool. - 84.
-Give students plenty of opportunity for practice before a major test. - 85.
-Give a test early in the semester and return it graded in the next class meeting. - Have students write questions on index cards to be collected and answered the next class period. - 87.
+- 1. Have students write something. - 2.
+Have students keep journals in which they comment ask questions and answer questions about course topics.

+- 4. Invite students to ask questions and wait for the response. - 5.
+Probe student responses to questions and wait for the response. - 6.
+Put students into pairs or "learning cells" to quiz each other over material for the day. - 7.
+Give students an opportunity to voice opinions about the subject matter. - 8.
+Have students apply subject matter to solve real problems. - 9.
+Use tools such as polling apps to cast votes on real issues. - 10.
+Roam the aisles of a large classroom and carry on running conversations with students as they work on course problems (a portable microphone helps in large classes). - 11.
+Ask a question directed to one student and wait for an answer. - 12.
+Use feedback methods such as post-class surveys or discussion boards to get continuous feedback from learners. - 13.
+Do oral show of-hands multiple choice tests for summary review and instant feedback. - 14.
+Use task groups to accomplish specific objectives. - 15.
+Grade guizzes and exercises in class as a learning tool. - 16.
+Give students plenty of opportunity for practice before a major test. - 17.
+Give a test early in the semester and return it graded in the next class meeting. - 18.
+Have students write questions on index cards to be collected and answered the next class period. - 19.
 Make collaborate assignments for several students to work on together.

-- 88. Assign written paraphrases and summaries of difficult reading. - 89.
-Give students a take-home problem relating to the day's lecture. - 90.
-Encourage students to bring current news items to class which relate to the subject matter and post these on a bulletin board nearby.
+- 20. Assign written paraphrases and summaries of difficult reading. - 21.
+Give students a take-home problem relating to the day's lecture. - 22.
+Encourage students to bring current news items to class which relate to the subject matter and post these on a bulletin board or digital equivalent.